yulanrong/StudyPlan/README.md

 ## Description:

-### This is a mobile App that allows users to setup their daily study plan and focus on each plan with their customized time frame.
+- This is a mobile App that allows users to add, duplicate, or delete their daily study plans using mobile gestures ux design.
+Each plan has a customized countdown timer that allows users to focus on their plan on a certain time.

 ## How to Use:

-### To run on your device, first you need to download Expo Go from App Store, then open https://expo.dev/@yulan/StudyPlan and scan the QR code.
-Now enjoy! :)
+- fork this repo on your local machine
+- run **expo start** on terminal, then follow the instruction to open the app in the way you prefer

 ## Demo: